loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/10-topological-invariants-time_en.md

 ## Chapter Summary

-**Core Insight**:
+**Core Insight (Proposed)**:

-> **The deep structure of time is determined by three topological invariants: time scale master scale κ(ω), Z₂ holonomy ν_√S(γ), and relative topology class [K].
-They act like "genetic code," determining all possible behaviors of time, geometry, interactions, and even consciousness.**
+> **GLS theory proposes that the deep structure of time is determined by three topological invariants: time scale master scale κ(ω), Z₂ holonomy ν_√S(γ), and relative topology class [K].
+They act like "genetic code," theoretically determining all possible behaviors of time, geometry, interactions, and even consciousness.**

 **Key Formulas**: